-- 1. The student must meet satisfactory academic progress standards. - 2.
+- $1. \ \, \text{The student must meet satisfactory academic progress standards}.$ - 2.
 The student must meet all financial obligations to the college. - 3.
 The student must exhibit professional conduct and excellent moral and ethical behavior. - 4.
 Students are expected to take COMLEX-USA Level I prior to enrolling in the third year.
-Any student who fails a single level of COMLEX-USA examination series three times will be dismissed.
-Any student who fails a combined total of four attempts at any level of COMLEX-USA will be dismissed.
+Any student who fails a single level of COMLEX-USA examination series three times will be at risk for dismissal.
+Any student who fails a combined total of four attempts at any level of COMLEX-USA will be at risk for dismissal.